ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 nginx                                                    1/1       Running       0          1d
 ```

 * Wait a few minutes and refresh the BlueCompute Web UI page.
-You'll see all the items back!
+You'll see all the items are back!